aclark4life/django-mongodb-backend/docs/source/howto/queryable-encryption.rst

     pip install django-mongodb-backend[encryption]

+.. admonition:: Queryable Encryption Compatibility

-.. note:: You can use Queryable Encryption on a MongoDB 7.0 or later replica set or sharded cluster, but not a standalone instance.
+   You can use Queryable Encryption on a MongoDB 7.0 or later replica set or sharded cluster, but not a standalone instance.
    :ref:`This table <manual:qe-compatibility-reference>` shows which MongoDB
    server products support which Queryable Encryption mechanisms.